Description

 Tried: Use a fixed BUFFER_SIZE of 64 without verifying it against the source or disassembly.

-If the actual buffer is smaller or larger, the canary bytes in the payload land at the wrong stack offset and every byte attempt produces a crash even for the correct value.
-Verify with 'objdump -d vuln | grep -E sub.*esp' or read the C source declaration to get the exact allocation before starting the loop.
+If the real buffer is a different size, the canary bytes in your payload land at the wrong stack offset and every attempt crashes, even on the correct value.
+Check the allocation first, either from the sub-esp instruction in the disassembly or from the C source declaration.

 Learn more